 An efficient way to do this is to create zones for each area, with everything needed for prep and cooking in one, and a well-defined dining or entertaining area in the other.
-An island or peninsula is ideal for dividing the room, and as well as providing extra workspace and storage can double as a breakfast bar or incorporate a dining table.
+Alongside kitchen islands, kitchen peninsula ideas are ideal for dividing the room, and as well as providing extra workspace and storage can double as a breakfast bar or incorporate a dining table.

 8. Incorporate integrated seating into a kitchen

 ‘The purpose of integrated seating is that it should blend seamlessly with the rest of the kitchen,’ says Lucy Powles, director of Cocovara Interiors.
 ‘Therefore, the furniture should be unobtrusive in terms of design and color – try to keep the same lines and heights as the rest of the kitchen.’

 Upholstered banquettes, benches and stools will add greater comfort to a snug seating area.
 Choose practical, user-friendly fabrics that are hardwearing and wipeable, such as faux leathers, washable suedes, heavy cottons and canvases, and treat with a tough stain and water-repellent protection.
 Your upholsterer or interior designer will advise on the amount of fabric required, taking into account pattern repeat and wastage.